StackVista/stackstate-docs/use/concepts/4t_data_model.md

 ![Telemetry](../../.gitbook/assets/v51_4T_Telemetry_UnderDaHood.png)

-StackState is able to ingest telemetry data \(metrics, events, and logs\) from external IT systems such as monitoring, provisioning, deployment, and configuration management tools, or StackState’s Agemt.
+StackState is able to ingest telemetry data \(metrics, events, and logs\) from external IT systems such as monitoring, provisioning, deployment, and configuration management tools, or the StackState Agent.
 The telemetry is combined with the topology data to create a comprehensive picture of your IT environment and how it's functioning in real-time.

 StackState relies on plugins to receive and convert the incoming data streams.
 Plugins can be implemented in easy-to-use scripting languages and support both a push and a pull interaction model.